WHERE

 Data through Apr 2026 · Sources: 2 — FEC individual filings (2026 cycle), Congress.gov roll calls (119th Congress) [45]

-David Rouzer voted on 57 bills.
+David Rouzer voted on 45 bills.
 He received $1,156,000 in donations.
-There is a strong pattern between donations and votes for two sectors.
-Rouzer voted yea on 85.2% of Energy/Natural Resources bills.
-He received $38,000 from this sector.
-Rouzer voted yea on 85.7% of Finance/Insurance/Real Estate bills.
-He received $12,000 from this sector.
+There is a strong pattern between donations from the Energy/Natural Resources sector and Rouzer's voting record.
+He voted yea on 81.8% of bills in this sector.
+There is also a strong pattern between donations from the Finance/Insurance/Real Estate sector and Rouzer's voting record.
+He voted yea on 84.6% of bills in this sector.

 This analysis shows factual patterns in public data.
 Campaign contributions are legal and do not indicate wrongdoing.
 Voting alignment with donor industries is common across all legislators.
 Correlation does not indicate causation or improper behavior.